piclas-framework/piclas/docs/documentation/userguide/features-and-models/DSMC.md

 (sec:granular-flows)=
 ## Granular Flows

-A one-way coupling for gas-solid particle interactions is implemented in PICLas and based on 'DEVELOPMENT OF A TWO-WAY COUPLED MODEL
+A one-way coupling for gas-solid particle interactions is implemented in PICLas and based on {cite}`Burt2003`.
-FOR TWO PHASE RAREFIED FLOWS' by J. Burt, I. Boyd, in: 42nd AIAA Aerospace Sciences Meeting and Exhibit, 2004, p.
-1351.
 This approach assumes that only the influence of the gas flow on the solid particle is considered.
 The following assumptions apply to this model:

 - Solid particles are assumed to be perfectly spherical.
 - No temperature gradient exists within the solid particles, meaning their temperature is spatially uniform.